matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Now both contracts are deployed, we can create a script to retrieve the value of the counter.

+1. Create the `scripts` directory under `L2-counter`.

-1. Copy the `abi` array from the compilation artifact located at `/L2-counter/artifacts-zk/contracts/Counter.sol/Counter.json`.
+2. Copy the `abi` array from the compilation artifact located at `/L2-counter/artifacts-zk/contracts/Counter.sol/Counter.json`.

-2. Create a new file `/L2-counter/scripts/counter.json` and paste in the `abi` array.
+3. Create a new file `/L2-counter/scripts/counter.json` and paste in the `abi` array.

-3. Create a `/L2-counter/scripts/display-value.ts` file and paste in the following code, adding the counter contract address:
+4. Create a `/L2-counter/scripts/display-value.ts` file and paste in the following code, adding the counter contract address:

 ```ts
 import { Contract, Provider, Wallet } from "zksync-web3";